 - Design a plan that works

-While chihuahuas are extremely intelligent, they are also extremely sensitive, and they feel threatened easily.
+While chihuahuas are extremely intelligent, they are also susceptible and feel threatened quickly.
 If any of these negative emotions are affecting them, it will be harder for you to train them properly.

 Firstly consider force-free exercises and games that will help your dog understand what is right to do or not.
 This can take time, and it is best done when your pet is still a puppy.

 Remember that sighing or raising your voice can also negatively affect your chihuahua.
 Maintain a calm and patient attitude to make them feel more comfortable.

 Always try to give them privacy and time when they are relieving themselves.
 It might make them nervous if you are.
 This will cause them to hold their bladder until they are alone and then relieve themselves anywhere they can.

 - Don’t be hesitant to reach out for help